DuckLogic/zerogc/README.md

 =======
 [WIP] Zero overhead tracing garbage collection for rust.

-## Planned Features
+## Features
 1. Easy to use, since `Gc<T>` is `Copy` and coerces to a reference.
 2. Absolutely zero overhead when modifying pointers, since `Gc<T>` is `Copy`.
-3. Support for important libraries builtin to the collector
-4. Implementation agnostic API
+3. Implementation agnostic API
-5. Unsafe code has complete freedom to manipulate garbage collected pointers, and it doesn't need to understand the distinction
+4. Unsafe code has complete freedom to manipulate garbage collected pointers, and it doesn't need to understand the distinction
-6. Uses rust's lifetime system to ensure all roots are known at explicit safepoints, without any runtime overhead.
+5. Uses rust's lifetime system to ensure all roots are known at explicit safepoints, without any runtime overhead.
-7. Collection can only happen with an explicit `safepoint` call and has no overhead between these calls,
+6. Collection can only happen with an explicit `safepoint` call and has no overhead between these calls,
-8. API supports moving objects (allowing copying/generational GCs)
+7. API supports moving objects (allowing copying/generational GCs)

 Instead of requiring compiler support to track GC roots (like Java/Go), it uses a shadow stack to keep track of GC roots.